timmcelreath/resume/README.md

 ---

-### **Bank of America - Senior Software Engineer → Engineering Manager**
+### **Bank of America/Merrill Lynch - Senior Software Engineer → Engineering Manager**

 *2004-2012 | New York, NY*

 Progressed from senior engineer to engineering manager, leading critical trading platform modernization for Global Markets division.

-• **Transitioned from IC to managing 15-person team** responsible for real-time trading systems processing $500M+ daily volume\
+• **Transitioned from IC to managing 20-person team** responsible for KYC complaince and acount opening supporting $500M+ daily trading volume\
-• **Led migration from monolithic to microservices architecture**, reducing system latency by 65% and improving scalability 10x\
-• **Developed high-frequency trading algorithms** in C++ and Java, optimizing for sub-millisecond execution times\
-• **Implemented automated testing and deployment pipelines**, decreasing production incidents by 80% and deployment time from hours to minutes\
+• **Implemented automated testing and deployment pipelines**, decreasing production incidents by 80% and deployment time from weeks to days\
+• **Migrated and verified data** across BofA and ML fixed income account to support the transition to a single borker-dealer\
 • **Designed fault-tolerant messaging systems** using message queues and event-driven architecture for financial data processing\
 • **Collaborated with trading, risk, and compliance teams** to deliver regulatory reporting features ahead of deadline, avoiding potential fines\
 • **Built real-time monitoring and alerting systems** using Splunk and custom dashboards for trading floor operations\
-• **Established engineering standards and best practices** adopted across 5 teams in Global Markets technology\
+• **Established engineering standards and best practices** adopted across Global Markets technology\
 • **Mentored junior developers** in software design patterns, code review practices, and financial domain knowledge

-*Tech Stack: Java, C++, Oracle, Redis, Kafka, Jenkins, Splunk, Unix/Linux*
+*Tech Stack: Java, C++, Oracle, Redis, Jenkins, Splunk, Unix/Linux*

 ---